-Your thermostat is slowly creeping up several degrees above what you have it set it to….
-The air coming from your vent feels lukewarm, not cool or cold… You may need a home air conditioning service!
+Your thermostat is slowly creeping up several degrees above what you have it set it to.
+The air coming from your vent feels lukewarm, not cold or hot.
+You may need a home air conditioning service!

 First check your indoor HVAC air filter: Is your air filter clogged or have you changed it within 30 days to keep it clear for the air to pass through?
 If the air filter is full with debris, change it immediately and allow the system to run and monitor if the temperature comes back down.
 Your heat pump needs the correct amount of return air to be pulled in to effectively cool your home and keep the coil from freezing.

-for an air conditioning service technician to diagnose and repair the failure so your cold air returns!
-We recommend to turn the heat pump to the off position until an air conditioning service call is complete as to not cause any further damage to the system.
+Contact All Comfort and an air conditioning service technician from Wilmington to Topsail will arrive promptly to diagnose and repair the HVAC failure so your hot and cold air returns!
+We recommend to turn the heat pump to the off position until an air conditioning service call is complete as to not cause any further damage to your system.